Collections

 Online Resources

-SPARC Digital is a platform created by FIT's Special Collections and College Archives (SPARC) to showcase the rare and unique materials from our collections that have been digitized.
+SPARC Digital is a platform created by the FIT Library to showcase the rare and unique materials from our collections that have been digitized.
 Our goal is to make our collections more widely available online to the FIT community and the general public.
 SPARC Digital features images from dozens of collections in the form of original fashion sketches, photographs, illustrations, and historic fashion plates.
 These collections contain many fine examples of women's wear, menswear, children's wear, millinery, footwear, jewelry, and costume created between the 18th and 20th centuries.
 Significant collections include the Bergdorf Goodman archives, Frances Neady Collection of Original Fashion Illustrations, Halston Hats sketches, Jerry Miller Shoe designs, Joseph Love Children's Wear sketches, Helena Rubinstein Foundation photographs, and many more.
 One of the features we were most excited to implement with SPARC Digital is the ability to search and browse the collection by color.
 Users will find this feature especially conducive for exploring a collection centered on fashion.
 Faceted searching is also available.
 Users can drill down into their search, narrowing the results by medium, subject, format, creator, and collection.
 SPARC Digital also includes exhibits in which content is curated and contextualized to give greater meaning to our unique materials.
 Where possible, SPARC has reviewed material in SPARC Digital and included a rights statement in the metadata associated with each item.
 This rights statement indicates whether a researcher may or may not reuse an item and the permission needed to do so.
 We are continually adding to SPARC Digital, prioritizing material that is in the public domain to encourage our users to creatively re-use our collections.
 As a growing enterprise we welcome your comments on how to make SPARC Digital the best that it can be!